sunfounder/3in1-kit/docs/source/car_project/car_move_by_code.rst

 2. Move by Code
 ======================

-In the previous project, we have tried to control the operation of the motor by using different level signals for the input of the L298N.
+In the previous project, we have tried to control the operation of the motor by using different level signals for the input of the L9110 module.

 If we modify the level signals through the program, then we can control the movement of the car in a flexible way.

-..
-Here we connect the pins IN1~IN4 of L298N to pins 5, 6, 9 and 10 on the R4 board in turn.

 **Required Components**